openshift-integration/camel-k-example-saas/readme.didact.md

 ```
 ([^ execute](didact://?commandId=vscode.didact.sendNamedTerminalAString&text=camelTerm$$kamel%20run%20SalesforceToServiceNow.java%20--dev&completion=Camel%20K%20saas%20integration%20run%20in%20dev%20mode.
 "Opens a new terminal and sends the command above"){.didact})

 If everything is ok, after the build phase finishes, you should see the Camel integration running.

-When a new Salesforce Case is created, the integration will print "New Case <salesforce-id>" in the terminal window.
-After creating a ServiceNow Incident Request it will print "Created Incident with number <servicenow-incident-number>".
-It will then update the Salesforce Case and print "Updated Case with Incident number <servicenow-incident-number>".
+Create a new Salesforce Case.
+Integration will print "New Case {salesforce-id}" in the terminal window.
+After creating a ServiceNow Incident Request it will print "Created Incident with number {servicenow-incident-number}".
+It will then update the Salesforce Case and print "Updated Case with Incident number {servicenow-incident-number}".

 When running in dev mode, you can change the integration code and let Camel K redeploy the changes automatically.